akhodakivskiy/VimFx/documentation/shortcuts.md

 You can specify any number of shortcuts for every command.
 Separate them from each other by one or more spaces.

+Here is a more formal description of all of the above:

 A _shortcut_ consists of one or more _keys_ that you need to press in order to activate the command.
 (See also the [timeout] option.)